50th. Anniversity Year for PAHS

-This is the official website of the Placentia Area Historical Society (PAHS) and the O'Reilly House Museum.
+This is the official website of the Placentia Area Historical Society (PAHS), a nonprofit and registered charity, and the O'Reilly House Museum.
 The site has been set up to provide information about the Society and the Museum and to promote the history of the Placentia area (Ancient French Capital).
 Here you will learn about the region's history, the O'Reilly House Museum and other projects to promote that history.
 You will also become aware of what is available in the way of historic sites, materials or artifacts.

 When we talk about Placentia or Plaisance, in history, we are frequently referring to a larger area that probably included Point Verde, Townside, Jerseyside, Ferndale, Freshwater, Argentia (Little Placentia), Southeast, Bond’s Path and Dunville (Northeast Arm).
 With the exception of Point Verde, these were all amalgamated into the Town of Placentia in 1994.
 (Population was at 3643 in 2011.)